Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 2

 - Carolina and its opponent have posted more than 5.5 goals in 42 of 89 games this season.

-- The Hurricanes have won 60.9% of their games when they've been a moneyline favorite this season (14-9).
+- The Hurricanes have been victorious in 14 of their 23 games when they were favored on the moneyline this season (60.9%).

-- The Devils have claimed an upset victory in four of the eight games they have played as an underdog this season.
+- The Devils have been the underdog eight times this season, and upset their opponent in four of those games.

 - When it has played with moneyline odds of -115 or shorter, Carolina is 14-9 (winning 60.9% of the time).

-- New Jersey has a record of 4-4 in games when sportsbooks list the team at -105 or longer on the moneyline.
+- New Jersey is 4-4 when it is the underdog by -105 or longer on the moneyline.

 Hurricanes Player Props